mtpullin/proreadme/utils/readme.md

   [Questions](#questions)

   ## Description
-  readme generator for new projects
+  Readme file generator

   ## Installation
-  download the required files from the github repo, then nevagate to the download fileusing the command line, then run node index.js to begin question prompts.
+  Download the github repo and navigate to the folder in the command line.
+Then run node index.js from the command line and answer the prompts as they appear.

   ## Credits